 Instructor: Janet Cowperthwaite

-Janet Cowperthwaite has worked with Writers’ Workshop in her second grade class and in a graduate writing class.
-The workshop that Janet has been using in Senior College has evolved from those experiences, and she feels her job is to be facilitator, encourager, and cheerleader.
+Janet Cowperthwaite has worked with Writers’ Workshop in her second-grade class and in a graduate writing class.
+The workshop that Janet has been leading in Senior College has evolved from those experiences, and she feels her job is to be facilitator, encourager, and cheerleader.

 Janet graduated from Houlton High School in 1959 and from the University of Maine in 1963 with a degree in English and credits to be certified as an elementary teacher.
 She earned a master’s in education, also from UMaine in 1992.